 1. Dental Implants

-When only one dental implant is being fitted, the ‘dental implant’ can be referred to as purely the titanium implant fixture (inserted in the bone below the gum line).
-Alternatively, it can include the implant, abutment and crown.
-Therefore when quoted, sometimes it includes only the former (just the implant), while other times it is the latter (all parts).
+When only one dental implant is being fitted, the ‘dental implant’ can be referred to as the titanium implant fixture (inserted in the bone).
+Or it can include the implant, abutment and crown.
+When quoted, sometimes it includes only the former; other times the latter.
 Make sure this is clarified – and includes all item numbers.

-A note about the crown: Not all dental crowns are the same quality, as materials and manufacturing techniques vary.
-Check to see what type of crown will be used and bear this in mind when comparing quotes.
+About the crown: Not all crowns equal; materials and manufacturing techniques vary.
+Check what type of crown will be used and bear this in mind when comparing quotes.

 2. Dental surgery location